telco-vision/ocs-api/doc/v1/API.md

 - Does the `locationZoneName` already exist in the DB (for the reseller of the `networkProfileId`).
 - Does ALL the TADIG in `tadigList` exist in the DB.
 In case one (or more) TADIG doesn't not exist in the DB, a dedicated error with code `10001` will be returned.
 The answer will also contain the list of unknown TADIG.
 - Is there already a Location zone in the DB with the exact same operators.
 Via the API, you cannot create a new Location zone with the same operator set of another Location zone.
 If another Location zone with same operator set already exist, the backend will return a dedicated error with code `10002`.
 The answer will contain the name and the ID of the existing Location zone.
 So you can reuse the existing Location zone to create a new package template, instead of duplicating the Location zone.
 This will prevent to create multiple identical Location zones.
+- All operator(s) provided in the request for the new location zone must be available/allowed.
+If you use the UI to create the LZ, the UI will propose you only the available/allowed operators.
+To be available/allowed, an operator needs to satisfy the following conditions:
+   - The operator must be present in your reseller tariff.
+If it's not the case, the subscribers won't be able to use their prepaid packages.
+   - The operator must be provided by the sponsor.
+If it's not the case, the subscribers won't be able to use their prepaid packages.
+   - The operator cannot be (too) expensive.
+We have configured a limit for the data cost.
+Above this limit, the operator is considered to be too expensive to be used in a location zone.

 ### Inputs